agstub/linear-shelf-melt/README.md

 and surface accumulation/ablation rate.

 7. **main.py** runs the model.
-It contains the time-stepping loop that calls the Stokes solver and mesh-related functions at each timestep, and saves the output.
+It contains the time-stepping loop that calls the Stokes solver and mesh-related functions at each timestep, and returns the output.